eliasekstedt/Clouard_et_al_2022_w_noise_extra/README.md

 The dataset utilized in Clouard *et al.* 2022.

 #### kgp_chr20_pos.txt
 A file containing only the marker positions, which is utilized in Preprocess_locus_rep_v3.py.
-This is file was created manually by extracting the positions from Clouard_2022.vcf.gz, with the purpose of saving computational time as this file is large and therefore takes time to load and read through.
+This file was created manually by extracting the positions from Clouard_2022.vcf.gz, with the purpose of saving computational time as this file is large and therefore takes time to load and read through.

 ### Results